R1V3RA-1508/R1V3RA-1508/configs/README.md

 2. Put yambar config to ~/.config/yambar/
 3. Put niri config to ~/.config/niri
 4. Put 320KG.jpg to your ~/
+5. Put alacritty config to ~/.config/alacritty
-4. replace "nik" in configs to your username
+6. replace "nik" in configs to your username